tszheichoi/awesome-sensor-logger/UNITS.md

 ## Annotation

 - `millisecond_press_duration` is how long the pencil icon was tapped, in milliseconds.
-- `text` is the text string entred by the user.
+- `text` is the text string entered by the user.

 ## Battery

 - `batteryLevel` is between 0 and 1, representing the fractional charge level.
 - `batteryState` is an enum that can be one of unplugged, charging or full.
-- `lowerPowerMode` is a boolean.
+- `lowPowerMode` is a boolean.

 ## Headphone